Plastic Processing Equipment

 Although originally a natural product, nowadays plastic is mostly synthetic and widely produced.
 The production starts with extracting oil from the underground with the help of pumps that produce between 5 and 40 liters of oil per stroke, which is then transported to an oil refiner through pipelines.
 The crud oil is poured into preheater, where it is boiled and sent to a furnace.
 There, according to its molecular weight, oil is separated into several groups of chemicals — petroleum, gasoline, paraffin, etc.

-For plastics, what’s essential is naphtha.
+For plastic manufacturing, what’s essential is naphtha.
 Naphta has to be broken down into smaller units in a cracking process to get ethene.
 There are two types of cracking processes.
 Stem cracking is done at high temperatures and pressure, which is not required for catalytic cracking, which uses catalyst instead.
 Ethene is forwarded into a reaction chamber where the process of polymerization links the hydrocarbon monomers together into thick, viscous substances used to make plastics.
-The resulting product, polythene, is processed into strings in an extruder before being ground into pellets dispatched to factories to be molded into end products.
+The resulting product, polythene, is processed into strings in an extruder before being ground into pellets dispatched to factories to be molded into end products using various plastic machinery.

 Plastic processing equipment and transformation of pellets into usable products